 How to trigger the secret ending

-With the Black Box Mod in hand, head to the Shelter and equip it.
-Then return to Central Port, the final Sector, and defeat Eight again.
-This is an enhanced version of the final boss fight, similar to the other bonus encounters.
+Once you have the Black Box Mod, go to the Shelter and equip it.
+Then head back to Central Port, the final Sector, and fight Eight again.
+This is an enhanced version of the final boss, matching the difficulty spike of the other bonus encounters.

-Once Eight is down, the standard ending sequence plays out in full: Hugh and Diana take the lift to the shuttle, defeat the dead filament Abiosis monster using the railgun jetpack, Hugh sends Diana back to Earth alone as the dead filament corruption overtakes him, credits roll, and Diana arrives safely on Earth.
+After Eight goes down, the standard ending plays out in full: Hugh and Diana ride the lift to the shuttle, destroy the dead filament Abiosis creature with the railgun jetpack, Hugh sends Diana back to Earth alone as the corruption consumes him, credits roll, and Diana lands safely on Earth.

 What does the secret ending actually show?

-After the beach scene of Diana on Earth, a voice is heard approaching the Shelter.
+After the beach scene with Diana on Earth, a voice is heard near the Shelter.
 Cabin says: "Welcome back!
 What's this?
 Traveling alone today?"

 That's it.
 One line.
 But it carries a lot of weight.